nobodyscripts/LeafBlowerScript/Readme.md

 F8: Green Flame/SoulSeeker farmer - Set how many of each to kill in the UserSettings.ini, will cycle and use violins to farm that amount as well as resetting SoulSeeker.
 Will attempt to reset GF if needed and handle deaths.
+Milestone farm mode (see settings) lets you stop automatic resetting.

 F9: Normal boss farmer - Doesn't select a zone, sit in the area you want to farm and it'll spam violins when the timers up.
 If kill numbers look off see settings